 “Shaking things up” – Wolfgang Weinmann, Café Direct

-6heads Community “inspires” change through the blogs on this site and through running events and campaigns to create awareness, build skills and stimulate action.
+6heads Community “inspires” change through the blogs on this site and through offering platform and community to run events and campaigns to create awareness, build skills and stimulate action.

 We are an ‘open’ community – to get involved, please contact: email@example.com, scan the events page or sign-up to our regular blog http://eepurl.com/GiC4L.

-Nicola works with large companies, NGO’s, civil society and entrepreneurs to design innovative social and environmental solutions – that deliver commercial return.
+Nicola is curious about how to create positive, commercial solutions to the biggest challenges of our time.
+She is an expert in collective learning as a mechanism for change and works with large companies, NGO’s, civil society and entrepreneurs to co-design innovative social and environmental solutions.
+She runs the Future Academy – learning together into a better future.
 For Interface she set-up a global innovation programme towards Mission Zero.
 For Marks & Spencer she helped “bring sustainability to life” for suppliers.
 For the Carbon Trust she originated a property fund to encourage a shift to a low carbon economy.
 She has supported social ventures to mainstream low income health insurance, water purification and low carbon agriculture.
-Nicola is a trustee of the innovative Tsiba University.
-She runs the commercial side of 6heads, working with large and small organisations to develop commercial experiments towards societal transitions.
+Nicola is a trustee of the innovative Tsiba University and 64m Artists.
 Creates concepts.
 Builds businesses.
 Makes up stuff.
 Including recipes.
 Come for dinner.
 Bring some contentious thoughts.
 Especially about sustainability, futures and systems change. www.nicolamillson.com

 Isabella graduated with a BSc in International Business Administration specialising in Entrepreneurship and Innovation from the Vienna University of Economics and Business in Austria.
 While studying she gained practical experience during internships in publishing and event management.
 In her MSc thesis she focused on the Green Enterprise District in East London, analyzing the organizational networks related to the various low carbon and clean tech initiatives.
 Isabella is currently working at Lightsource Renewable Energy, the UK’s largest developer, operator and owner of solar PV.